dalisoft/appsocket/README.md

 - You can now Load session by `ctrl + o` and select `your-session-file.json`
 - You can Download session by `ctrl + d` and save your session file where you want

+## To-Do / Roadmap

+These features can be added, you send PR, but not in priority for me

+- [ ] Settings modal and/or page
+- [ ] Asking `Install AppSocket` on load (Desktop PWA-only)
+- [ ] Notification prompt on load
+- [ ] Notificatin in AppSocket settings
+- [ ] Session versioning
+- [ ] Session checking compatibility with loaded session
+- [ ] Session diffing on loading session

 ## Credits

 ### Icons